vonmillhausen/sf2000/README.md

 ---

 ## Version History
+- `20230605 - 1.16`: Added my new [Save State Tool](https://vonmillhausen.github.io/sf2000/tools/saveStateTool.htm).
+Added documentation to the Emulators section about the save state files and their format.
+Also added a note specifically to the Arcade section about the `.skp` files (which are secretly just save state files with a different extension).

 - `20230530 - 1.15`: Added link to the community ROM compatibility list.
 Added some personal notes for theme creators.

 - `20230529 - 1.14`: Updated the main menu BGM sample rate details with the latest findings from `osaka#9664`.
 Clarified which menu text colour resets after exiting a game.
 Added a note about charging safety (thanks for your sacrifices, `Zerter#4954`! 🫡)